What Is Carnitas?

 Carnitas vs. Carne Asada

-Carne asada are thin strips of beef, such as sirloin or rib, that are marinated in lime juice and other seasonings, then grilled.
+Carne asada is a dish made of thin strips of beef, such as sirloin or rib, that are marinated in lime juice and other seasonings, then grilled.
 It takes much less time to make but just like carnitas, it's also a popular filling for tacos or burritos.
-Discover more about carne asada.

 The ingredients in ready-to-use carnitas seasoning are very similar to adobo seasoning, containing a mix of salt, black pepper, onion or onion powder, oregano, cumin, garlic or garlic powder, and chili powder, plus additional lime juice.

 All this carnitas talk have you feeling hungry?
 Try your hand at one of these top-rated carnitas recipe.

 "Carnitas are cubes of fragrantly spiced pork slowly cooked in lard until they're crispy on the outside while at the same time remaining soft and succulent inside," says Chef John.
 Add some to warm tortillas, drizzle with a little braising liquid, and top with salsa, chopped onions, and cilantro.